Table of contents

 The nature of social media is fast-paced, so customers expect quick responses.

 A delayed response in customer service can negatively affect your brand.
 Client complaints will increase; some may even spread negative comments about your brand.
+It is important to know how to respond to negative feedback.
+Some businesses might limit comments on TikTok and other platforms, others may take a different approach to cope with customer dissatisfaction.
 According to a recent survey, 42% of customers seeking social media customer support want answers within 60 minutes.

 Responding to your queries as quickly as possible is your best bet to keep customers happy.